AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 (*asbeston*).
 He sometimes seems to have taught a pseudo-Universalism, that is, the salvation of all who should be permitted to be immortal; at other times endless punishment.
 Again he favors universal salvation.
-He not only condemned those who forbade the reading of the Sibylline Oracles, but commended the book.
-His language is, \"We not only read them without fear, but offer them for inspection, knowing that they will appear well-pleasing to all.\" As the Oracles distinctly advocate universal salvation, it is not easy to believe that Justin discarded their teachings.
+He not only condemned those who forbade the reading of the *Sibylline Oracles*, but commended the book.
+His language is, \"We not only read them without fear, but offer them for inspection, knowing that they will appear well-pleasing to all.\" As the *Oracles* distinctly advocate universal salvation, it is not easy to believe that Justin discarded their teachings.
 And yet he says: \"If the death of wicked men had ended in insensibility,\" it would have been a \"god-send\" to them.
-Instead, he says, death is followed by aionion punishment.
-If he used the word as Origen did, the two statements are reconcilable with each other.
+Instead, he says, death is followed by *aionion* punishment.
+If he used the word as **Origen** did, the two statements are reconcilable with each other.
 Justin taught a \"general and everlasting resurrection and judgment.
 Body and soul are to be raised and the wicked with the devil and his angels, and demons, sent to Gehenna[^161]\...Christ has declared that Satan and his host, together with those men who follow him, shall be sent into fire, and punished for an endless period.[^162]\" But it may be that he speaks rhetorically, and not literally.
 It is the general opinion, however, that he regarded punishment as limited, to be followed by annihilation.
 He himself says: \"The soul, therefore, partakes of life, because God wills it should live; and, accordingly, it will not partake of life whenever God shall will that it should not live.\" And yet he says that bodies are consumed in the fire, and at the same time remain immortal.

 Justin was a heathen philosopher before his conversion, and his Christianity is of a mongrel type.
 He wore a pagan philosopher\'s robe, or pallium, after his conversion, calls himself a Platonist, and always seems half a heathen.
 His effort appears to be to fuse Christianity and Paganism, and it is not easy to harmonize his statements.
 His Pagan idiosyncrasies colored his Christianity.
-But, as Farrar says, the theology of the first one or two centuries had not been crystallized, the "language was fluid and un- technical, and great stress should not be laid on the expressions of the earliest fathers.
-He nowhere calls punishment endless, but aionion; and yet it cannot be proved that he was at all aware of the true philosophic meaning of *aionios* as a word expressive of quality, and exclusive of --- or rather the absolute antithesis to--- time.
+But, as **Farrar** says, the theology of the first one or two centuries had not been crystallized, the "language was fluid and un-technical, and great stress should not be laid on the expressions of the earliest fathers.
+He nowhere calls punishment endless, but *aionion*; and yet it cannot be proved that he was at all aware of the true philosophic meaning of *aionios* as a word expressive of quality, and exclusive of --- or rather the absolute antithesis to--- time.
 He says that demons and wicked men will be punished for a boundless age (*aperanto aiona*), but in some passages he